-Intelligent Design, the Designer(s) and the Process(es)
+Intelligent Design, The Designer(s) and the Process(es), Back by Demand

 Intelligent design begins with a seemingly innocuous question: Can objects, even if nothing is known about how they arose, exhibit features that reliably signal the action of an intelligent cause?
 Wm.
 Dembski

 Yes, they can.

 Most, if not all, anti-IDists always try to force any theory of intelligent design to say something about the designer and the process involved BEFORE it can be considered as scientific.
 This is strange because in every use-able form of design detection in which there isn’t any direct observation or designer input, it works the other way, i.e. first we determine design (or not) and then we determine the process and/ or designer.
 IOW any and all of our knowledge about the process and/ or designer comes from first detecting and then understanding the design.